SeifElkadyy/SeifElkadyy/README.md

 ## 🔭 Currently Working On

-- Expanding the Venora ecosystem with new features
+- Expanding the app ecosystems and functions
 - Developing more productivity-focused Chrome extensions
 - Exploring new frontend frameworks and technologies